dtg3/sevo-git-research/presentation/presentation.md

  * Most version control tools are "Centralized".
  * Client-Server approach to SCM
  * There is only one blessed repositories
- * All commits are immidiatley available in this repository
+ * All commits are immediately available in this repository
  * Must connect to the repository to make a commit